lsst-sitcom/sitcomtn-081/index.md

 The data analyzed in this technote is mainly made up of events during the dynamic testing of M1M3 in the second half of 2023.
 The relevant requriements are
 - [LVV-11306](https://jira.lsstcorp.org/browse/LVV-11306): All vibration sources from the mirror support system combined SHALL not produce more than +/- 0.38 micron of mirror piston motion, +/0.23 micron of mirror decenter and +/ 1 e-6 degree of mirror tilt (RMS values) (see document-7271).
 - For repeating oscillations we want the amplitude of oscillations be less than 400 N. This is the requirement for the mirror safety for 100,000 cycles.
-See disscussion under GSCN4 in [this confluence page](https://confluence.lsstcorp.org/pages/viewpage.action?pageId=222730451#SystemIntegrationTesting/VerificationBeforeGlassinstallation-RequirementsandCriteriaforM1M3GlassSafety).
+See disscussion under Glass Safty Criteria Number 4 (GSCN4) in [this confluence page](https://confluence.lsstcorp.org/pages/viewpage.action?pageId=222730451#SystemIntegrationTesting/VerificationBeforeGlassinstallation-RequirementsandCriteriaforM1M3GlassSafety).

 A summary of the analysis in this technote can be found in the below table.